moazmaksod/LabWise/docs/LabWise_backend-spec.md

 ●	appointments Collection: Manages the phlebotomy schedule for the Receptionist dashboard.2 ○	Fields: patientId (ref), scheduledTime (indexed), durationMinutes, status (Scheduled, CheckedIn, Completed, NoShow), notes.

-Part 2: The LabFlow Application Programming Interface (API) Specification
+Part 2: The LabWise Application Programming Interface (API) Specification

 2.1 General Principles & Conventions

-The LabFlow RESTful API is designed to be predictable, consistent, and secure.
+The LabWise RESTful API is designed to be predictable, consistent, and secure.
 All interactions with the API will adhere to the following global conventions.
 ●	Authentication: With the exception of the public login endpoint, all API endpoints are protected and require a valid JSON Web Token (JWT) to be passed in the Authorization header using the Bearer scheme.
 The JWT payload will contain the userId and role, which are decoded and used by the server for authentication and authorization on every request.
 ●	API Versioning: All API endpoints are prefixed with /api/v1/.
 This ensures that future iterations of the API can be introduced without breaking existing client integrations.
 ●	Standardized Error Responses: The API will use standard HTTP status codes to indicate the success or failure of a request.
 All error responses (4xx and 5xx status codes) will return a JSON body with a consistent structure to simplify client-side error handling: